 It’s great to live on or near a lake and to enjoy all its recreational and aesthetic benefits.
 This proximity also brings responsibilities.

 Reducing the amount of phosphorus entering the lakes is the most important step you can take for keeping the lakes healthy.
-Here are three steps you can take today to reduce the flow of phosphorus.
+Here are steps you can take today to reduce the flow of phosphorus.

 - Practice Lake-Friendly Lawn Care (and make sure your landscaper does too!)

 - Grow a Native Plant Buffer

 Don’t fertilize.
 The best way to reduce phosphorous is to eliminate fertilizers.
 Although New York prohibits the use of fertilizers containing phosphorus unless a soil test shows it’s necessary, fertilizers containing phosphorus are still sold, especially in nearby states.
 If all other nutrients are present, as they are in our lakes, the impact of phosphorus is enormous:

 a pound of phosphorous can generate 500 – 1100 pounds of algae or lake weeds.

 Test soil.
 If your heart is set on fertilizing, have your soil tested to whether it is needed, and if it is, how much to apply.
 Contact the Cornell Cooperative Extension at CCE – Westchester, 26 Legion Drive, Valhalla, NY 10595 or at 914 285-4640.
 For a fee, they will send you a kit and you can send them your soil sample for a full analysis.